• Before You Go

 Your guide: what to expect

-The guide setup on a 10-day tour like this works by region, not by person.
+The guide setup on a 10-day Vietnam tour like this works by region, not by person.
 You’ll have a local guide in Ho Chi Minh City, a different one in Hoi An, and another in Hanoi.
 Each guide is deeply familiar with their own city, which is genuinely better than a single guide reading from a script across three regions.

 Your guides speak English fluently.
 Not rehearsed-tour-speech English, but conversational, patient, genuinely curious about you English.
 They’ll tell you things that aren’t in any guidebook, answer questions you didn’t know you had, and occasionally make you laugh.